Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version with an Improved Upper Bound --: DC with Instantaneous Reaction-Time

 \section{DC with Instantaneous Reaction-Time}

 Theorem~\ref{thm:epsilonconsistency} points out the equivalence between $\varepsilon$-DC and DC, that arises for a sufficiently small $\varepsilon>0$.
 However, Definition~\ref{def:epsilonconsistency} makes sense even if $\varepsilon=0$, so a natural question is what happens to the above mentioned relationship between DC and $\varepsilon$-DC when $\varepsilon=0$.
-In this section we first show that $0$-DC doesn't imply DC, and, moreover, that $0$-DC is in itself too weak to capture an adequate notion of DC with an instantaneous reaction-time.
-In light of this we will introduce a stronger notion, which is named \emph{ordered-Dynamic-Consistency ($\pi$-DC)}; this will turn out to be a suitable notion of DC with an instantaneous reaction-time.
+In this section we first show that $0$-DC doesn't imply DC and, moreover, that $0$-DC is in itself too weak to capture an adequate notion of DC with an instantaneous reaction-time (in the sense that a $0$-dynamic ES needs not come in the form of a tree-like structure).
+In light of this we will introduce a stronger notion, which is named \emph{ordered-Dynamic-Consistency (\oDCC)}; this will turn out to be an adequate (tree-like) notion of DC with an instantaneous reaction-time.
+Let us provide next an example of a \CSTN $\Gamma_{\Box}$ which is $0$-DC but not DC. \begin{Ex}[\CSTN $\Gamma_{\Box}$] Consider the following \CSTN: where: